 Perfetto - System profiling, app tracing and trace analysis

 Perfetto is a production-grade open-source stack for performance instrumentation and trace analysis.
-It offers services and libraries and for recording system-level and app-level traces, native + java heap profiling, a library for analyzing traces using SQL and a web-based UI to visualize and explore multi-GB traces.
+It offers services and libraries for recording system-level and app-level traces, native + java heap profiling, a library for analyzing traces using SQL and a web-based UI to visualize and explore multi-GB traces.

-At its core, Perfetto introduces a novel userspace-to-userspace tracing protocol based on direct protobuf serization onto a shared memory buffer.
+At its core, Perfetto introduces a novel userspace-to-userspace tracing protocol based on direct protobuf serialization onto a shared memory buffer.
 The tracing protocol is used both internally for the built-in data sources and exposed to C++ apps through the Tracing SDK and the Track Event Library.

 This new tracing protocol allows dynamic configuration of all aspects of tracing through an extensible protobuf-based capability advertisement and data source configuration mechanism (see Trace configuration docs).
-Different data sources can be multiplexed onto different sub-sets of user-defined buffers, allowing also streaming of arbitrarily long traces into the filesystem.
+Different data sources can be multiplexed onto different subsets of user-defined buffers, allowing also streaming of arbitrarily long traces into the filesystem.

-On Linux and Anroid, Perfetto bundles a number of data sources that are able to gather detailed performance data from different system interfaces.
+On Linux and Android, Perfetto bundles a number of data sources that are able to gather detailed performance data from different system interfaces.
 For the full sets and details see the Data Sources section of the documentation.
 Same examples:

 /proc and /sys pollers, which allow to sample the state of process-wide or system-wide cpu and memory counters over time.

 Integration with Android HALs modules for recording battery and energy-usage counters.

 Native heap profiling: a low-overhead heap profiler for hooking malloc/free/new/delete and associating memory to call-stacks, based on out-of-process unwinding, configurable sampling, attachable to already running processes.